-Ventura County Health Care Plan (HMO)
+Ventura County Health Care Plan (full HMO network)

 The Ventura County Health Care Plan (VCHCP) is a licensed HMO that arranges for the provision of cost- effective health care services for its members.
 As a member of VCHCP, you will select a Primary Care Physician (PCP) who will oversee your health care needs.
 Members may select different PCPs for themselves and each of their dependents.
-If specialty services are required, your PCP may need to submit a request for authorization to VCHCP for the required service.
+If specialty services are required, your PCP can provide you with a direct referral in most cases, otherwise, your PCP will submit a request for authorization to VCHCP for the required service.

-There is no annual deductible to meet, and services are generally covered in full after any required copayment when accessing the Plan's primary facility, Ventura County Medical Center (VCMC)/Santa Paula Hospital, or an associated VCMC ambulatory care clinic.
-Services are also available, after any required copayment, from a variety of contracted community primary care and specialty care physicians, hospitals, and facilities.
+There is no annual deductible to meet, and services are generally covered in full after any required copayment when accessing the Plan's in-network primary care and specialty care physicians, hospitals, and facilities.